Databricks: Products

 Databricks offers a platform for other workloads, including machine learning, data storage and processing, streaming analytics, and business intelligence.

 In early 2024, Databricks released the Mosaic set of tools for customizing, fine-tuning and building AI systems.
 It includes AI Vector Search for building RAG models; AI Model Serving, a service for deploying, governing, querying and monitoring models fine-tuned or pre-deployed by Databricks; and AI Pretraining, a platform for enterprises to create their own LLMs.

 In March 2024, Databricks released its DBRX foundation model under the Databricks Open Model License.
 It has a mixture-of-experts architecture and is built on the MegaBlocks open-source project.
 DBRX cost $10 million to create.
-At the time of launch, it was the fastest open-source LLM, based on commonly used industry benchmarks.
+According to the company, DBRX performed competitively on industry benchmarks against other open-source models available at the time.
 It beat other models like Llama 2 at solving logic puzzles and answering general knowledge questions, among other tasks.
-And while it has 136 billion parameters, it only uses 36 billion, on average, to generate outputs.
-DBRX also serves as a foundation for companies to build or customize their own AI models.
-Companies can also use proprietary data to generate higher-quality outputs for specific use cases.
+While it has 136 billion parameters, it only uses 36 billion, on average, to generate outputs.
+According to Databricks, DBRX can be used as a foundation for companies to build customized AI models using their proprietary data.

+In June 2024, Databricks open sourced Unity Catalog, a unified governance offering, under the Apache Spark 2.0 license.

 In addition to building the Databricks platform, the company has co-organized massive open online courses about Spark and a conference for the Spark community called the Data + AI Summit, formerly known as Spark Summit.